May 21 – August 17, 2018

-There will be one set of threaded discussion topics for the first six weeks of the session, with a second set of topics for the last six weeks.
+There will be one set of threaded discussion topics for each third of the course (with a new set every four weeks).
 I will start several threads on topics related to our class material.
-You are responsible for responded to at least one of the threads, and posting at least five times over the course of the six week “discussion.”
+You are responsible for responding to at least one of the threads, and posting at least five times over the course of the four week “discussion.”
 There is no minimum size requirement for each post, but it should be pertinent and thoughtful and directly related to the topic being discussed.
 You may “spread” your responses across multiple topic threads if you wish, or you may stay on one thread if you prefer.
 It is important to begin this assignment in a timely manner or there will not be enough time for students to actually “respond” to one another’s contributions.

 Homework Assignments / Problem Sets

 About every 2 to 3 weeks, I will assign an exercise for homework.
 Often this will involve some basic mathematical soil science calculations related to our unit of study (e.g., soil texture, bulk density and porosity; soil water content; irrigation and drainage; interpreting soil test results; and fertilizers.)